 Dumbledore: Nitwit!
 Blubber!
 Oddment!
 Tweak!
 Harry: Is he — a bit mad?
 Percy: Mad?
 He's a genius!
 Best wizard in the world!
 But he is a bit mad, yes.

-Half of Hogwarts' other staff aren't precisely normal either.
-The History teacher is a ghost who doesn't recognize his own students and may not even be aware that he's dead (the only evidence to the contrary being the one time he entered the classroom through the blackboard) and the Divination teacher... doesn't really count as a teacher because most of the time she's talking out of her behind.
-The Potions teacher is overly dramatic and openly biased against certain students.
-Oh, and Hagrid's love of terrifying creatures makes him quite suited for the Care of Magical Creatures class.
+Half of Hogwarts' other staff is strange.
+The History teacher is a ghost who doesn't recognize his own students and may not even be aware that he's dead (the only evidence to the contrary being the one time he entered the classroom through the blackboard) and the Divination teacher doesn't really count as a teacher because most of the time she's talking out of her behind, when she's not getting drunk on cooking sherry.
+Hagrid's love of terrifying creatures makes him quite suited for the Care of Magical Creatures class.
 Although most of them (with the exception of Hagrid) aren't particularly odd within wizard society.

 In the X-Wing Series it seems that Nawara Venn was a Bunny Ears Lawyer who wasn't taken seriously.
 He's another obvious alien, one who served as a defense attorney in Imperial courts.
 Of course, being a nonhuman defending people who tended to have perceived or actual Rebel connections meant that he rarely won, so at some point he left to join the Rebellion as a fighter pilot.
 By the time he took up lawyering again, it was in a New Republic court, where he wasn't seen as strange because New Republic policies aren't blatantly xenophobic.